inkognitro/react-app-tutorial/README.md

 Below you can see an overview of all steps of this tutorial.

 1. [Setup from scratch](01-setup.md) - Installation from create-react-app, setup structure, install packages
-2. [Routing](02-routing.md) - Prepare page layouts and the page's skeletons
+3. [Auth](02-auth.md) - Authorization context for the current user
-3. [Current user (auth)](03-auth.md) - Create an authorization context for the current user
+2. [Routing](03-routing.md) - Prepare page layouts and the page's skeletons

 [Let's start »](01-setup.md)